DendrouLab/panpipes-tutorials/docs/ingesting_multimodal_data/ingesting_multimodal_data.md

     `-- human_pbmc_raw.h5mu
 ```

 The final `MuData` object with computed QC metrics is `mm_unfilt.h5mu`.
-A `MuData` object without QC metrics for each sample in the ` sample submisison_file` is also available and stored in the `tmp` folder.
+A `MuData` object without QC metrics for each supplied sample in the ` sample submisison_file` is also available and stored in the `tmp` folder (you can delete this folder to save space).
 The metadata of the final `Mudata` object is additionally extracted and saved as a tsv file, `mm_cell_metadata.tsv`.
 Lastly, the per sample ADT metrics for each antibody are extracted and also saved as a tsv file, `mm_prot_qc_metrics_per_sample_id.csv`.

 Moreover a `MuData` object containing information for the background or the raw cellranger output is also created and is `mm_bg.h5mu`.
-This is either all the barcodes in the raw cellranger or a downsample object dpeending on if the `downsample` param has been set to `True` in the `pipeline.yml`.
+This is either all the barcodes in the raw cellranger or a downsample object if the `downsample` param has been set to `True` in the `pipeline.yml` (in this case, we have set it to True).

 The `ingest` pipleine also aggregates and outputs all the cellranger summary metrics for all the samples as a tsv file, `10x_metrics.csv`.